 Prof. Adeyeye stressed the importance of developing strategies, goals, and clear objectives to ensure the successful implementation of the PV mission.
 As a matter of priority, Marketing Authorization Holders (MAHs) were urged to train and engage relevant stakeholders in understanding the importance of pharmacovigilance and utilizing appropriate platforms for reporting Adverse Drug Reactions/Adverse Events Following Immunization (ADR/AEFI) to NAFDAC.

-Highlighting the shared responsibility for the safety of medical products in Nigeria, Prof. Adeyeye called for compliance with the PV initiative and existing laws to bolster the growth of the sector.
+Highlighting the shared responsibility for the safety of medical products, Prof. Adeyeye called for compliance with the PV initiative and existing laws to bolster the growth of the sector.
 She also pledged to strengthen the six pharmacovigilance centers established across the geopolitical zones, ensuring their ability to deliver credible results.

 Emphasizing the crucial role of community pharmacists in this endeavor, Prof. Adeyeye noted that they have extensive reach within the population based on available statistics.
 Given their involvement in immunization programs, it becomes imperative to access and evaluate their PV systems to ensure compliance with regulations and guidelines.

 Reflecting on NAFDAC’s commitment to ensuring the safe use of medical products in the country, Prof. Adeyeye highlighted the agency’s past and ongoing activities.
 She noted that PV gained prominence during the COVID-19 pandemic and was further accentuated to achieve the African Union Smart Safety Surveillance (AU 3S) goals across the continent.